 Local Seed Swaps

-The beauty of local seed swaps is that you will be trading seed that is suited to growing in your environment.
+The beauty of local seed swaps is that you will be trading seeds that are suited to growing in your environment.
 Gardeners from the same area can share tricks and tips for what works best in that particular climate.
-As an added bonus, local swappers can also trade plant cuttings or rootings that might not do as well via mail.
+As an added bonus, local swappers can also trade succulent plant cuttings or rootings that might not do as well via mail.

 Finding a location is the first thing to do once you’ve decided to host a seed swap.
 If it is a small group of friends and neighbors, someone’s living room or patio might be the perfect spot.
 To open it up to a larger group, check with local libraries or churches to find a meeting space.
 Get the word out early on the time and place, so gardeners can plan and put it on their calendars.

 Setup for a local seed swap can be as simple or elaborate as you want.
 A couple of tables to lay seeds out is all that is really needed.
 Swappers can put their seeds on the table, then mingle with other gardeners and choose the seeds they want.

 Decide in advance what to do with any leftover seeds.
 You could open up the last hour of the swap to new gardeners who have nothing to trade but would like to start connecting with their local gardening community.
 Also, consider donating leftover seeds to a local school or other gardening groups.

 Mail swaps take a little more work than local swaps, but it is fun to connect with gardeners across the country and be challenged with new varieties that may not be as common in your area.
 When hosting a mail swap for the first time, it’s a good idea to limit the participants to about a dozen to keep the work manageable.
 You will also need sturdy, padded envelopes so seeds won’t be crushed in the mail.